erinata/gennifer/README.md

       end
     end

-Apart from coding the whole recipe using ruby (like using mkdir, cp, mv in FileUtils), there are several method you can use in the recipe.
-For example, `create` will create a new directory in the target location if only the location is specified.
+You may write the whole recipe using ruby (like using mkdir, cp, mv in FileUtils).
+However, there are several convenient helper methods you can use in the recipe.
+For example,
+`create` will create a new directory in the target location if only the location is specified.
 And it will copy a file/directory from the resources folder if a resources location is specified in the second